12 min read

 I loved every moment of it.
 I had real chops, maybe enough to make it.

-But after graduation, while my classmates headed off to LA, Juilliard, or some obscure-but-impressive theatre program in Europe, I stayed.
+But after graduation, while classmates headed off to LA, Juilliard, or some obscure theatre program in Europe, I stayed.

 I let someone else’s fears talk me out of the risk, and I called it being realistic.

-But if I'm being honest (and I am now), I was just scared.
-Mostly of being seen.
+But if I'm being honest, I was just scared of actually being seen.
 That little nugget of fear hasn’t fully left me either.
 More on that later.

-I don’t blame anyone else for the choice I made, but I’d be lying if I said I never wondered what would’ve happened if I’d gone anyway.
+I don’t blame anyone else for the choices I made, but I’d be lying if I said I never wondered what would’ve happened if I’d chosen differently.

 Instead, I got married, and I deeply regret everything about that marriage except the daughter it gave me.

-I used to think all the beautiful lies were the ones I made up, just daydreams I created to survive.
+I used to think that all the beautiful lies were the ones I made up myself, just silly daydreams I imagined to get through my childhood.
 But the real damage came from the ones my first husband told me.

 Manipulation was his specialty, and it took me years to stop mistaking it for love.
 He said allll the right things, and I believed him.
 I needed to.

-When we met, he was already losing his sight, and I took it on like I'd signed some unspoken contract.
-He refused to learn Braille, so I read books to him (until he transitioned to audiobooks), put raised touch-dots on appliances, and helped him walk his first steps with his new cane.
+When we met, he was losing his sight, and I took it on like I'd signed some unspoken contract.
+He refused to learn Braille, so I read books to him, put touch dots on appliances, and helped him take his first steps with his new cane.

 Later, he got a guide dog—under the guise of independence, though really he just...wanted a dog (apparently, I didn't have enough things to take care of).